Mark Zaid: Practice

-Zaid practices in litigation and lobbying on matters relating to national security, federal employment, foreign sovereign and diplomatic immunity, international transactions, international torts and crimes, defamation, the Constitution (First and Fifth Amendments), and the Freedom of Information/Privacy Acts (FOI/PA).
-He practices at Compass Rose Legal Group.
+Zaid's practice is in litigation and lobbying on matters relating to national security, federal employment, foreign sovereign, and diplomatic immunity, international transactions, international torts and crimes, defamation, the Constitution (the First and Fifth Amendments), and the Freedom of Information/Privacy Acts (FOI/PA).
+He practices at Compass Rose Legal Group in Washington, D.C..

 Through his practice, Zaid often represents former or current federal employees, intelligence officers, and whistleblowers who have grievances against agencies of the United States government or foreign governments.
 Additionally, he represents members of the media and the public in First Amendment and FOI/PA disputes.
-He has handled national security matters including security clearance revocations/denials, IG investigations, and other employment issues throughout the national security and military communities.
-He currently teaches the D.C.
-Bar CLE courses on FOIA and security clearances.
-He also teaches as an adjunct professor at Johns Hopkins University.
+He has handled national security matters including security clearance revocations/denials, inspector general investigations, and other employment issues throughout the national security and military communities.
+He teaches the D.C.
+Bar CLE (continuing legal education) courses on FOIA and security clearances.
+He also teaches as an adjunct professor at Johns Hopkins University in Baltimore, Maryland.

-Some of his cases are well known, such as suing Libya for the 1988 terrorist bombing of Pan Am Flight 103, which resulted in a $2.7 billion settlement, the largest of its kind against a foreign government for terrorist activities, and obtaining a court-ordered injunction in 2004 that effectively shut down the Department of Defense's mandatory anthrax vaccination program for two years.
+Some of his cases are well known, such as suing Libya for the 1988 terrorist bombing of Pan Am Flight 103, which resulted in a $2.7 billion settlement, the largest of its kind against a foreign government for terrorist activities, and obtaining a court-ordered injunction in 2004 which effectively shut down the United States Department of Defense's mandatory anthrax vaccination program for two years.

 Zaid has been quoted in print and online news reports as an expert in national security law and FOIA law.
 He has appeared as a commentator on CNN and MSNBC.

 On September 8, 2016, Thomas J. Colbert, the author of the book The Last Master Outlaw, and Mark Zaid filed a lawsuit to compel the Federal Bureau of Investigation to release its D.B.
 Cooper case file under the Freedom of Information Act.
 The suit alleges that the FBI suspended active investigation of the Cooper case "in order to undermine the theory that Rackstraw is D.B.
 Cooper so as to prevent embarrassment for the bureau's failure to develop evidence sufficient to prosecute him for the crime."